Posted by: TAZ Networks on October 19, 2015 at 9:19 pm

 Phishing (email fraud) continues to be a problem because phishing WORKS.
 Scammers keep getting more and more clever, using subject lines like “Resume” or “Invoice” to get you to open their email and download the attachment — which then attacks your network.

 We can’t be more clear about this: Do not open attachments from strangers.
 Got a slightly-odd, unexpected email from someone you know?
 Give them a phone call to verify it before opening.
 Unsolicited resume when you’re not hiring?
-Risk missing out on that perfect employee & just delete it.
+Risk missing out on that perfect employee and just delete it.

 We’re always happy to sit down and review your network security.
 Give us a call if you want us to take a closer look for you.